Hotmoka/hotmoka/tutorial/Takamaka.md

 Java has native arrays, of type `T[]`, where `T` is the type of the elements of the array.
 They can be used in Takamaka, but not as fields of storage classes.
-For that, Takamaka provides class `takamaka.util.StorageArray<T>`.
+For that, Takamaka provides class `io.takamaka.code.util.StorageArray<T>`.
 Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in blockchain, *as long as only storage objects are added to the array*.
 Their size is fixed and decided